bookofproofs/bookofproofs.github.io/_sources/history/19th-century/proudman.md

 **Joseph Proudman** was a mathematician who made major contributions to oceanography, particularly to the theory of tides.
 He was Professor of Applied Mathematics, then Professor of Oceanography at the University of Liverpool.
 He headed the Liverpool Tidal Institute, now called the Proudman Oceanographic Laboratory.

 ### Mathematical Profile (Excerpt):
-* John Proudman, the son of Ralph Proudman of "3 Acres Farm" Sevenoaks, was a farm bailiff at Thurston Fold Farm, Unsworth, when he married Nancy Blease in 1887 at Prescot, Lancashire.
-* Nancy was the daughter of the police constable Joseph Blease.
-* John and Nancy Proudman had two sons, Joseph Proudman, the subject of this biography, and William Proudman (1890-1959).
 * Joseph was baptised on 24 February 1889 in the Wesleyan-Methodist Chapel in Unsworth.
 * In 1894, Joseph began his education at the primary school in Unsworth.
 * Proudman's home in Bold Heath was about two and a half miles from Farnworth and Farnworth was a further four miles from Widnes so, between 1903 and 1907, he was walking about thirteen miles (about 21 km) on half the school days.